pyeventsourcing/eventsourcing/docs/topics/application.rst

 Event-sourced applications
 ==========================

-An application object brings together objects from the :doc:`domain </topics/domain>` and :doc:`persistence </topics/persistence>` modules.
+An event-sourced application object combines a domain model with a cohesive mechanism for storing and retrieving domain events.

-The library's :class:`~eventsourcing.application.Application` base class can be subclassed to develop event-sourced applications.
-The general idea is to name your application object class after the domain supported by its domain model, and then define command and query methods that allow interfaces to create, read, update and delete domain model aggregates.
+The library's :class:`~eventsourcing.application.Application` base class brings together objects from the :doc:`domain </topics/domain>` and :doc:`persistence </topics/persistence>` modules.
+It can be subclassed to develop event-sourced applications.
+The general idea is to name your application object class after the domain supported by its domain model, and then define command and query methods that allow interfaces to create, read, update and delete your domain model aggregates.
 Domain model aggregates are discussed in the :doc:`domain module documentation </topics/domain>`.
 The "ubiquitous language" of your project should guide the names of the application's command and query methods, along with those of its domain model aggregates.